On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Problem description - Governing equations

+The flow field is solved using a second order finite difference method combined with an augmented Lagrangian approach described in the appendix.
+In practice, the flow rate is determined by imposing a pressure difference $\Delta P$ between the inlet and the outlet (see Fig. \ref{fig:sketch}).
+However, it is more convenient to use the average pressure gradient $\langle \nabla P \rangle = \frac{ \Delta P}{\tilde L}$ as a control parameter, where $\tilde L$ is the length of the system and the mean operator is defined as $\langle.\rangle = \frac{1}{\tilde W \tilde L} \int .\;dxdy$.
+The lateral boundary conditions are assumed to be periodic.
+By construction, $\langle \nabla P \rangle$ has therefore a constant direction, aligned with the x-axis.

-The permeability field was chosen to be distributed according to a log-normal distribution which is a common assumption \citep{gelhar83}.
-This is obtained by generating a Gaussian field $\delta f$ with zero mean and a given standard deviation $\sigma_f$. $\delta f$ is correlated with a correlation length $\ndLength$ (see \citep{kostenko19} for more details).
+The permeability field was chosen to be distributed according to a log-normal distribution which has been a common model since the work of Gelhar and Axness \cite{gelhar83}.
+It has the advantage of being consistent with the field data but also of allowing the mean and variance to be varied independently.
+The permeability field is obtained by generating a Gaussian field $\delta f$ of zero mean and given standard deviation $\sigma_f$. $\delta f$ has a correlation length $\ndLength$ (see \citep{kostenko19} for more details).
 The permeability field is then given by:

 where $\kappa_0 = \exp{(f_0)}$, is a parameter characterizing the average permeability of the medium.